praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 Cache control headers are only applied for the main library build.
 Any sub-resources below the main library are always considered net-new, and therefore there is no need to cache them on the browser.

-## Using Adobe-managed hosting in the Launch UI
+## Using Adobe-managed hosting in the Platform Launch UI

-When you first create a property in the [Launch UI](http://launch.adobe.com/), an Adobe-managed host is automatically created for you.
+When you first create a property in the [Platform Launch UI](http://launch.adobe.com/), an Adobe-managed host is automatically created for you.
 All environments that are provided out-of-the-box for the property are also assigned to the Adobe-managed host by default.

 >[!NOTE]
 >